Oral tradition: Native American

-Native American society was always reliant upon oral tradition, if not storytelling, in order to convey knowledge, morals and traditions amongst others, a trait Western settlers deemed as representing an inferior race without neither culture nor history, often cited as a reason behind indoctrination.
+Native American society was always reliant upon oral tradition, if not storytelling, in order to convey knowledge, morals and traditions amongst others, a trait Western settlers deemed as representing an inferior race with neither culture nor history, often cited as a reason behind indoctrination.

 Writing systems are not known to exist among Native North Americans before contact with Europeans except among some Mesoamerican cultures, and possibly the South American quipu and North American wampum, although those two are debatable.
 Oral storytelling traditions flourished in a context without the use of writing to record and preserve history, scientific knowledge, and social practices.
 While some stories were told for amusement and leisure, most functioned as practical lessons from tribal experience applied to immediate moral, social, psychological, and environmental issues.
 Stories fuse fictional, supernatural, or otherwise exaggerated characters and circumstances with real emotions and morals as a means of teaching.
 Plots often reflect real life situations and may be aimed at particular people known by the story's audience.
 In this way, social pressure could be exerted without directly causing embarrassment or social exclusion.
 For example, rather than yelling, Inuit parents might deter their children from wandering too close to the water's edge by telling a story about a sea monster with a pouch for children within its reach.
 One single story could provide dozens of lessons.
 Stories were also used as a means to assess whether traditional cultural ideas and practices are effective in tackling contemporary circumstances or if they should be revised.

 Native American storytelling is a collaborative experience between storyteller and listeners.
 Native American tribes generally have not had professional tribal storytellers marked by social status.
 Stories could and can be told by anyone, with each storyteller using their own vocal inflections, word choice, content, or form.
 Storytellers not only draw upon their own memories, but also upon a collective or tribal memory extending beyond personal experience but nevertheless representing a shared reality.
 Native languages have in some cases up to twenty words to describe physical features like rain or snow and can describe the spectra of human emotion in very precise ways, allowing storytellers to offer their own personalized take on a story based on their own lived experiences.
 Fluidity in story deliverance allowed stories to be applied to different social circumstances according to the storyteller's objective at the time.
 One's rendition of a story was often considered a response to another's rendition, with plot alterations suggesting alternative ways of applying traditional ideas to present conditions.